bugzmanov/nes_ebook/src/chapter_3_1.md

 <div style="text-align:center"><img src="./images/ch3.1/image_3_tax_spec.png" width="50%"/></div>

-This one is also straightforward: copy a value from A to X, and update statys register.
+This one is also straightforward: copy a value from A to X, and update status register.

 We need to introduce **register_x** in our CPU struct, and then we can implement the **TAX (0xAA)** opcode: